Solved! Does Renters Insurance Cover Storage Units and Their Contents?

 When signing up for a renters insurance policy, it’s important for renters to read the policy coverage information carefully and to ask questions about the policy if they are unsure of what items and perils are covered.
 It’s often a simple matter of asking an insurance agent, “Does renters insurance cover storage units?”
 That way, the renter can rest assured that items they keep in a storage unit are covered by their insurance policy.

-The best renters insurance policies will generally offer renters coverage through insurance for storage units, barring certain expensive items.
+The best renters insurance policies, like ones from companies like Lemonade, generally offer renters coverage through insurance for storage units, barring certain expensive items.
 Since storage units are often used for extra furniture, old books, or other items not in regular use, the 10 percent coverage cap on many base policies is often more than enough coverage for what typically goes into a storage unit.